 Shall we take a look at some of those signatures?

-- Teriyaki vegetables and ground beef: The combination of crunchy greens, juicy ground beef, and sweet-and-savory teriyaki sauce makes for a rice-killer dish.
+- Teriyaki stir-fries: The combination of crunchy greens, juicy ground beef, and sweet-savory, umami teriyaki sauce makes for a rice-killer dish.

-- Udon noodles: Along with ramen, soba, and somen noodles, Udon noodles have won the hearts of the home country and international fans alike with their delicate flavor.
-Combined with browned ground beef, sprout beans, and a soft-boiled egg, they make an ultimate comforting meal to enjoy on all occasions.
+- Noodle dishes: Udon, ramen, soba, and somen noodles are some of the most commonly used ingredients in Japanese dishes.
+Combined with browned ground beef, bean sprouts, and a soft-boiled egg, they make an ultimate comfort food to enjoy on all occasions.

-- Make rice bowls: If you’re planning on a fridge-clearing day, making a Japanese-style rice bowl out of frozen ingredients (corn kernels, peas, diced carrots, etc.) is a brilliant idea.
+- Rice bowls: Japanese rice bowls are incredibly versatile, so you can use anything you like.
+If you’re planning on a fridge-clearing day, making a Japanese-style rice bowl out of frozen ingredients (corn kernels, peas, diced carrots, etc.) is a brilliant idea.

 Instead of buying pre-packaged ground beef from the butchers, we suggest grinding yours at home for two main reasons: it will be of a higher quality and contain no preservatives.